 Offering real value to your community for free (obviously) doesn’t drive immediate revenue.
 But it does accomplish a number of other goals that can help drive more sales and cash into your business.

 First, offering value shows your audience that you’re invested in them.
 It helps to build trust and buy-in, which can help to transform prospects into customers and one-time customers into long-term customers.

-Look for ways to offer value to your community and customers, whether that’s in the form of a free webinar, a live Q+A or an information-packed ebook.
-Then, offer that value in exchange for their email address so you can keep in touch, keep your business top of mind and continue to market to them in the future.
+Look for ways to offer value to your community and customers, whether that’s in the form of a free webinar, a live Q and A or an information-packed e-book.
+Then, offer that value in exchange for their email address so you can keep in touch, keep your business top of mind, and continue to market to them in the future.

 This is a more long-term strategy for diversifying your revenue—but if you put the time and effort into offering value for free now, it can definitely pay off later.

 4 Tips for Successfully Building and Managing Multiple Income Streams

 Looking for more insights on how to effectively build and manage multiple income streams?
 Here are a few tips from the entrepreneurs we spoke to:

 1. Tap Into Your Existing Client Base